About me

 Services

-• Organize biweekly inter-laboratory Cyber-Physical Systems study group at Northwestern University.
+• Organize biweekly inter-laboratory Cyber-Physical Systems study group at Northwestern.

-• Yueyuan Sui, Shamika Likhite (MS students, Computer Engineering, Northwestern University)
+• Yueyuan Sui, Shamika Likhite (MS students, Computer Engineering, Northwestern)

-• Brooks Hu, Kiva Joseph ((Undergraduate students, Computer Engineering, Northwestern University))
+• Brooks Hu, Kiva Joseph (Undergraduates, Computer Engineering, Northwestern)

-• 2022 : Devashri Naik, Jinjin Cai (MS, Computer Engineering, Northwestern University)
+• 2022: Devashri Naik, Jinjin Cai (MS students, Computer Engineering, Northwestern)